nategood/blog/content/articles/database-read-write-splitting-scaling.md

 The second, and in many cases, more useful, is **Event-Based Lag**.
 Event-Based Lag is measure in terms of how many events or writes* have happened on master that have yet to happen on the slave.
 It is often even more useful to know the answer to "Has event E happened on the slave S?" as opposed to "How many events is slave S behind the master?".
 More on this later.

 _*Events aren't necessarily a one to one mapping of writes.
-Determing what an event is will likely be vendor and even configuration specific.
-Having said that, the general idea of keeping a tab on whether or not a slave has caught up to a particular event is useful regardless of what consititutes an event._
+Determining what an event is will likely be vendor and even configuration specific.
+Having said that, the general idea of keeping a tab on whether or not a slave has caught up to a particular event is useful regardless of what constitutes an event._

 ## Defining Tolerance